-We will partipate in events such as Heritage Open Days and Armed Forces Days.
+We partipated in events such as Heritage Open Days and Armed Forces Days until 2018.

 On going MaintenanceThe memorials were formally adopted by Reading Borough Council in January 2016.
 They have taken responsibility for managing their maintenance.
 The Trust will fund the cost of the annual cleaning/ rewaxing of the bronze sculpture and Roll of Honour and the occasional cleaning of the Portland Stone.
 The funds raised to date provide a base to enable this, but we continue to seek support and donations may be made: by clicking HERE

 L-R Richard Bennett, Stacy Williams (Student at Reading College), Brenda Tait (Finance) , Tim Jones (Student at Reading College), Anne Ames, Richard Duckett (lecturer Reading College) Fred Pugh (former Mayor of Reading) John Chapman, Michael Naxton (Patron and Curator of Lord Ashcroft's VC Collection), Chris Andrews, David Card.